 One of the biggest St. Patrick’s Day parties in Canada happens right in the heart of Vancouver!
 CelticFest is a celebration amongst all nations of Celtic descent, and St. Patty’s Day is the day where they really have the chance to cut loose.
 This is one of the area’s biggest festivals, with live music, dancing, and lots of craic (a term for a specifically Irish form of fun).

-As it happens, Canada’s largest St. Patrick’s Day parade just so happens to occur in Canada’s largest city.
-There’s block after block of fun, with pubs to nip into for a quick drink in between floats, a “Grand Marshal’s Ball,” and even a food drive – because St. Patrick’s Day should also be about giving back to your community.
+As it happens, Canada’s largest St. Patrick’s Day parade just so happens to occur in Canada’s largest city: Toronto, Ontario.
+There’s block after block of fun, with pubs to nip into for a quick drink in between floats, a “Grand Marshal’s Ball,” and even a food drive — because St. Patrick’s Day should also be about giving back to your community.

 The epicentre of St. Patrick’s Day fun occurs in one of Montreal’s most iconic bars.
-The Sir Winston Churchill Pub is three floors of fun, housed in a magnificent building, where you can find the St. Patrick’s Day party at the “scene” that suits you best (because each floor is effectively a different bar).
+The Sir Winston Churchill Pub is three floors of fun, housed in a magnificent building.
+It’s like going to 3 different bars but all located in one easy location.
+Enjoy St. Patrick’s Day parties at each “scene” or just juice the one that suits you best.
 Play explorer without ever having to go outside, and always with a fresh drink in hand!

 36. Sherbrooke, Quebec – 5.66%

-The best part of the annual St. Patrick’s Day Parade in Quebec City is both the jovial atmosphere of this time of year, but the age-old streets that help bring a little bit more European ambiance to the festivities.
-Stroll the cobblestone streets and feel like you’re in Dublin, all while watching how “Quebec goes green” in 2018.
+The best part of the annual St. Patrick’s Day Parade in Quebec City is both the jovial atmosphere and the age-old streets that help bring a little bit more European ambience to the festivities.
+Stroll the cobblestone streets and feel like you’re in Dublin, all while watching how “Quebec goes green” in 2019.

 There are two iconic destinations to enjoy St. Patrick’s Day in Trois-Rivieres: Le Trefle and Le Nord-Ouest.
-Located only moments away from one another, you could spend the entire day bouncing between the two, with good beer, food, and times this St. Patty’s Day.
+Located only moments away from one another, you could spend the entire day bouncing between the two, with good beer, food and fun times this St. Patty’s Day.

 Celebrate St. Patrick’s Day, the Canadian way!

-These are just some of the best places to kiss the proverbially Blarney stone this year.
+These are just some of the best places to kiss the proverbial Blarney stone.
 No matter if you’re on the coast of the Pacific, down by the Great Lakes, or way up north – we hope you have a fun, responsible, and (safely) rambunctious St. Patrick’s Day this year!
-Compliments of those of us at Zolo.
+Compliments of Zolo.